 - You can convert your 10-year plan into a term-100 permanent plan

 - Terminal illness benefit.
-If you are diagnosed with a terminal illness and have less than 12 months to live, CIBC will issue a cash advance equivalent to 50% of your policy amount.
+If you have been detected with a terminal illness and have less than 12 months to live, CIBC will issue a cash advance equivalent to 50% of your policy amount.
 If you have multiple policies, the maximum cash advance you can receive is capped at $250,000

 - Free-look period of 30 days.
 If you change your mind about your CIBC term policy, you can cancel it within 30 days of its issue and get a full refund